 How much to tip?

 - For porters, car guards and other once-off service staff a couple of coins (not more than $1) is customary.
-Anything over $1 (R10) will be considered generous.
+Anything over $1 (R20) will be considered generous.

 - At safari lodges, there are several people to tip.
-Porters can be tipped $1 (R10) or so per bag for carrying your bags to your room.
+Porters can be tipped $1 (R20) or so per bag for carrying your bags to your room.
 Cleaning staff can be tipped the same way as hotel staff, by leaving a tip in your room.
-Note that you need to make it obvious you are leaving the money as a tip, because in my experience, most cleaners (with a few unfortunate exceptions) will be far too honest to pocket any loose cash they find lying around the room.
-Maybe leave it on the night stand with a thank you note.
-At the end of your stay is a good time to tip your guide, tracker and the kitchen staff / ground staff.
-You can do this by requesting envelopes at reception and marking them guide, tracker and kitchen / ground staff.
+Note that you need to make it obvious you are leaving the money as a tip because, in my experience, most cleaners (with a few unfortunate exceptions) will be far too honest to pocket any loose cash they find lying around the room.
+Maybe leave it on the nightstand with a thank you note.
+The end of your stay is a good time to tip your guide, tracker and the kitchen staff/ground staff.
+You can do this by requesting envelopes at reception and marking them "guide", "tracker" and "kitchen/ground staff".
 All of these people are paid low wages and will appreciate the tip very much.
 Leave a combined tip for the kitchen staff and ground staff if you were impressed with the food and ground maintenance in general.
-An amount of about $10 (R100) per day is reasonable.
+An amount of about $10 (R180 - R200) per day is reasonable.

 As a closing remark, please note that tipping is not the same as bribing someone.
 Don't be tempted to "tip" the immigration guy at the border to wave you through, because this may be seen as an attempted bribe.
 Don't ever "tip" a traffic cop who pulls you over and demands that you pay a spot fine.
 Ask for a written fine and don't hand cash to any traffic cop on the side of the road - at worst it may get you arrested for attempted bribery, and at best it will just feed the corruption problem (even if it gets you off the hook).
 Most nations are battling to eradicate corruption, and African countries are no exception.
 Tipping is ok, bribing is not.